 The sink is full of dishes, the house is a mess, clothes all over the place.
 She gets so mad and thinks:

-“I am working from 9:00 am and it’s almost 10pm.
+“I am working from 9:00 am and it’s almost 10 pm.
 I am exhausted, my head is killing me, I am tired, I want to take a bath, I want to get some rest and this is what I get?
 More work?
 He is home all day long and can’t wash the dishes?
 Can’t he clean the house a little bit?
-He can’t make something to eat?
+Can’t he make something to eat?
 Do I have to do everything around here?
 I am gonna go crazy one day.
 I can’t do this anymore.
 I am gonna go and tell him what I think about him.
 I am going to tell him.”

 She walks very fast toward the game room and suddenly stops:

 “If I start screaming at him, that will only make everything worse.
 I love him and I really don’t want to make a scene.
 I can make this work.
 I can do it without us fighting.
 I can do it.”

 She enters the room and there is Bil playing his favorite game.
 Instead of reacting to his irresponsible and immature behavior Lisa starts talking and expressing her concerns: